 The Script tab of a visual analysis includes all of the processors found in the Prepare recipe.
 Any features created here can be immediately fed to models.
-Please review lessons on the Prepare recipe and the Lab if this is unfamiliar to you.
+Please review the article on data preparation in the Lab if this is unfamiliar to you.

 In the Features section, select the Feature generation panel.

-After altering the model’s settings, you can now train and build some new models.
+After altering the Design settings, you can build some new models.

 Once the session has completed, you can see that the performance of the random forest model has now slightly increased.

-Session 2 results in a Random Forest model with an AUC value that is higher than the first model.
+In our case, session 2 resulted in a Random Forest model with an AUC value that is slightly higher than the first model.

 When training is complete, we can go directly to ML diagnostics.

 Select Diagnostics in the Result tab of the random forest model to view the results of the ML diagnostics checks.